Born: March 1, 1946

 In the 1968 pro football draft, Elvin inexplicably dropped to the third round.
 He was snapped up by the Houston Oilers.
-He started his first game as a rookie and stayed in the lineup for 135 consecutive games until breaking his arm in a 1977 contest against the Raiders.
+There was CFL interest in Elvin and a cousin, Willie Bethea, had become a star north of the border, but he wanted to test himself against the best of the best.
+Elvin started his first game as a rookie and stayed in the lineup for 135 consecutive games until breaking his arm in a 1977 contest against the Raiders.
 Elvin was a strong, smart and durable defensive lineman.
 He excelled as a pass rusher but was also a sure tackler.
 It typically took two blockers to neutralize him.

 The team Elvin joined had been an AFL powerhouse, but in the early 1970s the Oilers bottomed out.
 The arrival of coach Bum Phillips and addition of defensive standouts Curley Culp and Robert Brazile reversed the team’s fortunes.
 Elvin played right defensive end in Phillips’ 3–4 defense.

 In the late 1970s, when Earl Campbell and Dan Pastorini were in their primes, the Oilers became perennial playoff contenders.
 In 1978 and 1979 they came within one victory of reaching the Super Bowl, losing to the Steelers in the AFC Championship Game both times.